Ponca City Weather

 Conoco announced a grant of $150,000 to the Poncan restoration fund drive.
 The theater also received a $150,000 grant from the Mabee Foundation in Tulsa, which the Poncan matched with incoming pledges and “in kind” volunteer labor.

-The Oklahoma Assn. of Broadcasters presented three prestigious awards to the station at their annual banquet.
-Phil Turney, news and sports director was honored for Outstanding Newscast Production manager Dave May and general manager Kathy Adams accepted awards for best radio station image promotion and best public service announcement.
+The Oklahoma Assn. of Broadcasters presented two prestigious awards to the station at their annual banquet.
+Dave May and general manager Kathy Adams accepted awards for best radio station image promotion and best public service announcement.

 The station image promotion was in recognition of WBBZ’s 65th anniversary celebration that included special announcements by dignitaries, national radio personalities, and past WBBZ announcers.
 May and Adams had also produced the program “Then and Now,” that highlighted the past 65 years of Ponca City and the radio station.